 Student A 2.) (a.)
-MARY, USES WASHER METHOD, WHICH I BELIEVE IT WAS NOT THE APPROPRIATE ONE BUT SINCE, MARY FIND TWO AREAS BY PUTHING TWO HORIZONTAL STEIPS FROM THE BOUNDED REGIOD THIS MADE MARY'S COLUTION TO BE CORRECT, HOWEVER ANA USED THE MOST APPROPRIATE METHOD WHICH IS THE SHELL METHOD, CUTTING ONE VERTICAL STRIP TO CUT MAYIMIZE THE BOUNDED REGIOD.
-Student B a.) (a.) parany uses waster method, which I believe it was not the appropriate one but struck Many that two awas on she cut two horizontal strips growthe bounded topion this make Many's solution to be exact.
-However Anamyses the most appropriate wethor which is the shell method, cutting one with strips to musiciaire the bounded region.
+MARY, USES WASHER METHOD, WHICH I BELIEVE IT WAS NOT THE APPROPRIATE ONE BUT SINCE, MARY FIND TWO AREAS BY PUTHING TWO HORIZONTAL STRIPS FROM THE BOUNDED REGIOD THIS MADE MARY'S COLUTION TO THE CORRECT, HOWEVER ANA USED THE MOST APPROPRIATE METHOD WHICH IS THE SHELL METHOD, CUTTING ONE VERTICAL STRIP TO CUT MAYIMIZE THE BOUNDED REGIOD.
+Student B a.) a.) prany uses waster method, which I believe it was not the appropriate one but struck Many that two awas on she cut two horizontal strips from the bounded region this make Many's solution to be exact.
+However Anamuses the most appropriate wethor which is the shell method, cutting one with strips to musiciaire the bounded region.
 Student D in answering the problem is washer method, which is for me not the appropriate method vince, Mary finds two areas from the bounded region this comes up to a correct answer.
 While, Anna uses shell method where she cuts one vertical strips to maximize the bounded region this maker her method appropriate.